 After WWII a fundamental change occurred in how the United States prosecutes war.
 First, Congress stopped exercising their constitutional duty of declaring war.
 So entering military “conflicts” became a political decision made by presidents, and the issue of congressional funding for these “conflicts” also turned into a political function.
 As such, these wars became primarily an arm of our international policy, coordinated with the developing “global community” perspective, epitomized by the United Nations.

-Second, because of the politicalizing of “conflicts”, more and more control, i.e. military decisions, were made by politicians in stead of by military officers.
+Second, because of the politicalizing of “conflicts”, more and more control, i.e. military decisions, were made by politicians rather than by military officers.
 Not only generals and admirals but troops on the ground are now dependent upon the approval of politicians for any actions they take.
 The military simply can’t function that way and have any hope of defeating the enemy.

 Third, because of the global/political implications of modern warfare, the very concepts of sovereignty and national interests (such as protecting our borders, our seas and our air space) are threatened.
 The globalist view is that while our “homeland” may be where we live, we owe a greater allegiance to our regional multi-national associations (such as the North American Partnership for Prosperity) and our ultimate allegiance is to the United Nations.
 In their view, we should pay taxes to the UN, and the UN should have the final say in how we use natural resources.
 They don’t want us to have the freedoms which are now guaranteed by our Constitution.
 They are opposed to private gun ownership because that threatens the power of a one-world government.
 And they certainly don’t want our Constitution to get in the way of international law.